Date(s): July 31-August 1, 2019

 - How we best develop meaningful and lasting relationships to engage our students in authentic learning experiences?

-- How to we ensure equitable learning opportunities for every student that walks into our buildings?
+- How do we ensure equitable learning opportunities for every student that walks into our buildings?

-- What does leadership look like at all levels in Learning FIRST environment?
+- What does leadership look like at all levels in Learning FIRST PLC 2.0 environment?

-- What are the most important and critical standards and learning targets our students must learn?
+- What are the most important and critical academic, social/emotional, and behavioral expectations we can co-create with our students and community?

-- How do we create the engaging tasks that connect to our students and cause the learning that we want in our classrooms?
+- How do we create the engaging tasks and assessments that connect to our students and cause the learning that we want in our classrooms?

 - How do we move effective practice from one classroom to ALL classrooms?